-How to Replace a Toilet Shut off Valve Fast!
+How to Replace a Toilet Shut-off Valve Fast!

-Last Updated on January 11, 2022 by toilethaven
+Last Updated on August 8, 2023 by toilethaven

-A toilet shut off valve is located on the wall behind the toilet.
-It gives you a way of turning off the water supply to the toilet when you need to carry out repairs and maintenance on the toilet instead of turning off water to the entire house.
+A toilet shut-off valve is located on the wall behind the toilet.
+It gives you a way of turning off the water supply to the toilet when you need to carry out repairs and maintenance on the toilet instead of turning off the water to the entire house.

-A water supply line is usually connected from the shut off valve to the toilet tank.
-It is always a good idea to replace the supply line as you replace the shut off valve.
+A water supply line is usually connected from the shut-off valve to the toilet tank.
+It is always a good idea to replace the supply line as you replace the shut-off valve.

 A supply line is inexpensive and saves you the time of having to replace it in the near future.